johnpolacek/tweendeck/README.md

 # TweenDeck

-Next level animation for web presentations
+Next level animation for web presentations.

-View the demo/docs at [johnpolacek.github.io/tweendeck](https://johnpolacek.github.io/tweendeck/)
+View the demo/docs at [johnpolacek.github.io/tweendeck](https://johnpolacek.github.io/tweendeck/).

 TweenDeck is powered by the [Greensock Animation Platform (GSAP)](https://greensock.com/) which is its only dependency.